Shraefkt/ctf-writeups/Sieberrsec CTF 5.0/SAD/README.md

 * [dynamic linker](ld.so)
 * [solve.py](solve.py)

 This was the first challenge I ever wrote for a ctf and I hope the players enjoyed it.
-Here is my intented solution and it also happens to be my first ever writeups so I apologise in advance if it is unclear.
+Here is my intented solution and it also happens to be my first ever writeup so I apologise in advance if it is unclear.

 ## Solution
 Running the binary we get